Robots Never Sleep: What AI and Automation Mean for Lawyers

 One of the most significant costs experienced by most legal departments involve humans - all those hours devoted to looking through documents, tracking down emails, making changes, even dotting those “i’s” and crossing those “t’s.”
 Saving all that time spent creating, researching, and managing contracts translate into dramatic cost savings.
 Automation and Ai can cut through those tasks like a knife, reducing the time spent on traditional tasks, like contract creation and management, from days to minutes.

 So if the bell tolls for you, what can you do?
 Many experts believe the threat of AI and automation is overblown and misunderstood.
 While paralegals, legal assistants, and anyone who spend most of their time on repetitive tasks should take notice, attorneys, legal analysts, and consultants can rest easy - for now.
 In addition, new technologies also bring new opportunities.
 A reduction of time spent on paperwork and other repetitive tasks frees staff so that they can spend more time on client services and big picture projects.
-And while automation (and AI) has a certain “set it and forget it” quality, in truth all operations will still need to be monitored, managed and adjusted.
+And while automation (and AI-based CLM software) has a certain “set it and forget it” quality, in truth all operations will still need to be monitored, managed and adjusted.

 “Recent and future advances in artificial intelligence and robotics should shape our thinking about the likely trajectory of occupational change and employment growth,” writes David H. Autor in his paper, Why Are There Still So Many Jobs?
 The History and Future of Workplace Automation. “...the interplay between machine and human comparative advantage allows computers to substitute for workers in performing routine, codifiable tasks while amplifying the comparative advantage of workers in supplying problem-solving skills, adaptability, and creativity.”